IntelliTect-Samples/Solve2017/README.md

 # Solve2017
-Code to find mathmatical expressions that evaluation to numbers between 1 and 100 using only the numbers 2,0,1,7.
+Code to find mathmatical expressions that evaluation to numbers between 1 and 100 using only the numbers 2,0,1,7 or numbers that you choosde.

 Check it out at: https://repl.it/@ericksong/solve2017